mullak99s-Faithful/mullak99sFaithful/README.md

 **Branch: Dev**

 The dev branch will contain the latest version of the resourcepack, this will oftenly be for the latest snapshot/pre-release version of Minecraft.
+This branch will typically contain unfinished versions of the pack.

 **Current Version: v1.13-DEV**